clusterfk/chaos-proxy/README.md

 server.port=8080 #8080 is the default
 ```

-Use this information to configure your _service-under-test_ with relevant confit for ClusterF*** in place of your _dependent-destination-service_.
+Use this information to configure your _service-under-test_ with relevant config for ClusterF*** in place of your _dependent-destination-service_.
 For example, you might configure your _service-under-test_ to point to a ClusterF*** image service like so:

 ```properties